qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_converters.rst

-For the user defined conversion code to be inserted in the proper places, the "<conversion-rule>" tag must be used.
+For the user defined conversion code to be inserted in the proper places, the :ref:`conversion-rule` tag must be used.

       .. code-block:: xml